What does the IR35 legislation mean?

 If you provide your own services via an intermediary (such as a Limited Company) but work for a client in a way that could be deemed ‘as an employee in disguise’, then you could be at risk of falling within IR35.
 For example, if you ignore the existence of the Limited Company and your contract terms lead to you being classified as an employee of the client, rather than self-employed, then IR35 will apply.

-Essentially, the HMRC want to ensure that only a genuine contractor benefits from the tax savings associated with this type of employment and there are a number of tests they have put in place to help you assess whether you could be at risk.
+Essentially, HMRC wants to ensure that only a genuine contractor benefits from the tax savings associated with this type of employment and there are a number of tests they have put in place to help you assess whether you could be at risk.

 If you need help to determine if you meet the conditions, please contact us for a complimentary meeting where we can advise you on the best approach for your business.
 Alternately, if you would like more information on IR35, please see the HMRC website.